Weinstein accuser to face cross-examination at NYC trial

 “You owe me one more time!” he screamed, she said.
 She said she begged him not to take off her clothes, but he said, “I don’t have time for games,” and ripped off her pants before pushing her legs apart and raping her.

-The testimony comes at a pivotal moment in the trial of Weinstein, who became one of the #MeToo movement’s top targets.
+The testimony comes at a pivotal moment in the trial of Weinstein, whose downfall energized the #MeToo movement.
 He is charged in New York with the 2013 rape and also sexually assaulting Mimi Haleyi, a former “Project Runway” production assistant, in 2006.
 A conviction could put him behind bars for the rest of his life.

 Weinstein, 67, has insisted that any sexual encounters were consensual.
 His lawyers aim to raise doubts about the rape accuser’s credibility by seizing on her complicated history with the former film producer.